Emergent complex quantum networks in continuous-variables non-Gaussian states: Quantum Complex Network theory and Continuous Variable Quantum Systems

-The quantities $u_k(\vec r, t)$ are an orthogonal basis of optical modes, i.e. normalized solutions of Maxwell's equations. ${\cal E}_k$ is the electric field of a single photon in the mode $k$.
-Finally, the quantum features of the system are generated by the operators $\hat a_k$, which obey the commutation relation $[\hat a_j, \hat a_k^{\dag}]= \delta_{j,k}$.
-Thus, every optical mode effectively is a quantum harmonic harmonic oscillator.
+A $m$-mode light field \cite{RevModPhys.92.035005} can be described as an ensemble of $m$ quantum harmonic oscillators with creation and annihilation operators which obey the commutation relation $[\hat a_j, \hat a_k^{\dag}]= \delta_{j,k}$.
 In the CV framework, we focus on ``position'' and ``momentum'' variables of these harmonic oscillators, $\hat x_k =\hat a^{\dag}_k + \hat a_k$ and $\hat p_k = i(\hat a^{\dag}_k - \hat a_k)$, also called \emph{quadratures}.
 Generic quantum states of such quantum harmonic oscillators are hard to characterize, but the subclass of Gaussian states is very well understood.
 These states are completely described by the quadrature expectation values (the mean field) and covariance matrix $V$.
-To define the latter, let us introduce the $2m$-dimensional vector $\vec{\hat{\xi}} = (\hat x_1, \dots, \hat x_m, \hat p_1, \dots \hat p_m)^T$, and introduce
+To define the latter, let us introduce the $2m$-dimensional vector $\vec{\hat{\xi}} = (\hat x_1, \dots, \hat x_m, \hat p_1, \dots \hat p_m)^{\top}$, and introduce

 where $\langle . \rangle$ denotes the expectation value of the observables in the state $\rho$.
 If this state is Gaussian, all its higher order correlations can be expressed in terms of $V$ \cite{Verbeure2011} (note that this property is explicitly used in Appendix \ref{app:corr}).